 Dhara Yu

-I am a first-year PhD student in Psychology at UC Berkeley, advised by Bill Thompson.
+I am a PhD student in Psychology at UC Berkeley, advised by Bill Thompson.

 I am interested in the computational foundations of social cognition: what are the cognitive algorithms that shape learning, reasoning and decision-making in social contexts?